MicrosoftDocs/win32-pr.pt-br/desktop-src/wmformat/wm-beatsperminute.md

 ---
 # <a name="wmbeatsperminute"></a>WM/BeatsPerMinute

-O atributo **WM/BeatsPerMinute** contém os batidas por minuto do conteúdo.
+O **atributo WM/BeatsPerMinute** contém os ritmos por minuto do conteúdo.

 ## <a name="global-constant"></a>Constante global